luohwu/NeuralBoneReg-implementation/README.md

 This repository contains the official implementation of NeuralBoneReg.
 For the paper, see [NeuralBoneReg](https://doi.org/10.1016/j.media.2026.104133).

-The repo is still under development, and we are currently preparing the UltraBonesHip dataset for release.
+The repository is currently just a working version, and we are preparing the final full release, including the dataset, which is due at the end of June 2026.
 Stay tuned.

 ## Table of Contents